tezos-codec-generator/tezos-data-model/rust_runtime/README.md

 which are intended to be fixed expediently but not precluding other work.

-### `FixSeq` Deserialization Loop Condition

-As currently implemented, exact-length sequences are decoded incorrectly: rather than return an early success as soon as the accumulated list is saturated at `N` values, the `Decode` implementation will attempt to exhaust the current context-window even if that causes the sequence to become oversaturated, and implicitly consume any subsequent schema elements.
-This has not been identified as a source of issue, due to the rarity of `Exactly n`-limited sequence schema elements, or due to the context in which they appear preventing this overrun from happening.

-z

-this is incorrect.
-result and consume

 ### `RangedInt` Positive Min-Bounds

 Much of the logic around `RangedInt` assumes that the value held by the newtype